 - 26.7 For equity-settled share-based payment transactions, an entity shall measure the goods or services received, and the corresponding increase in equity, at the fair value of the goods or services received, unless that fair value cannot be estimated reliably.
 If the entity cannot estimate reliably the fair value of the goods or services received, the entity shall measure their value, and the corresponding increase in equity, by reference to the fair value of the equity instruments granted.
-To apply this requirement to transactions with employees and others providing similar services, the entity shall measure the fair value of the services received by reference to the fair value of the equity instruments granted, because typically it is not possible to estimate reliably the fair value of the services received. - 26.8 For transactions with employees (including others providing similar services), the fair value of the equity instruments shall be measured at grant date.
-For transactions with parties other than employees, the measurement date is the date when the entity obtains the goods or the counterparty renders service. - A grant of equity instruments might be conditional on employees satisfying specified vesting conditions related to service or performance.
-For example, a grant of shares or share options to an employee is typically conditional on the employee remaining in the entity's employ for a specified period of time.
-There might be performance conditions that must be satisfied, such as the entity achieving a specified growth in profit (a non-market vesting condition) or a specified increase in the entity's share price (a market vesting condition).
-All vesting conditions related to solely employee service or to a non-market performance condition shall be taken into account when estimating the number of equity instruments expected to vest.
-Subsequently, the entity shall revise that estimate, if necessary, if new information indicates that the number of equity instruments expected to vest differs from previous estimates.
-On vesting date, the entity shall revise the estimate to equal the number of equity instruments that ultimately vested.
-All market vesting conditions and non-vesting conditions shall be taken into account when estimating the fair value of the shares or share options at the measurement date, with no subsequent adjustment irrespective of the outcome.
+To apply this requirement to transactions with employees and others providing similar services, the entity shall measure the fair value of the services received by reference to the fair value of the equity instruments granted, because typically it is not possible to estimate reliably the fair value of the services received. - 26.8 For transactions with employees (including others providing similar services), the fair value of the equity instruments shall be measured at the grant date.
+For transactions with parties other than employees, the measurement date is the date when the entity obtains the goods or the counterparty renders service. - 26.9 A grant of equity instruments might be conditional on employees satisfying specified vesting conditions related to service or performance.
+An example of a vesting condition relating to service is when a grant of shares or share options to an employee is conditional on the employee remaining in the entity's employ for a specified period of time.
+Examples of vesting conditions relating to performance are when a grant of shares or share options is conditional on a specified period of service and on the entity achieving a specified growth in profit (a non-market vesting condition) or a specified increase in the entity's share price (a market vesting condition).
+Vesting conditions are accounted for as follows:

+- all vesting conditions related to employee service or to a non-market (a) performance condition shall be taken into account when estimating the number of equity instruments expected to vest.
+Subsequently, the entity shall revise that estimate if new information indicates that the number of equity instruments expected to vest differs from previous estimates.
+On the vesting date, the entity shall revise the estimate to equal the number of equity instruments that ultimately vested.
+Vesting conditions related to employee service or to a non-market performance condition shall not be taken into account when estimating the fair value of the shares, share options or other equity instruments at the measurement date. - (b) all market vesting conditions and non-vesting conditions shall be taken into account when estimating the fair value of the shares, share options or other equity instruments at the measurement date, with no subsequent adjustment to the estimated fair value, irrespective of the outcome of the market or non-vesting condition, provided that all other vesting conditions are satisfied.